pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Options:
-      -s, --server SERVER             Required hostname or IP address with scheme of the WBEMServer in format:
+      -s, --server SERVER             Required hostname or IP address with scheme of the WBEM server in format:
                                       [{scheme}://]{host}[:{port}]
                                       * Scheme: must
                                       be "https" or "http" [Default: "https"]